ShevetAhim/old-site/content/Attractions/nature_reserves.md

 Author: Nagasaki45
 Slug: nature-reserves
 Image: https://lh4.googleusercontent.com/-r0Fn1wiHy28/Uqw2XtVxRII/AAAAAAAABII/CWnaEQxtVWI/2012-03-04%25252010.13.00edit.jpg?imgmax=800
-Caption: The nature reserves of Allone Aba and Tzipori river are just around the corner
+Summary: The nature reserves of Allone Aba and Tzipori river are just around the corner

 Our place is situated between two nature reserves, the Alonei Aba nature reserve on the one side and the Tzippori river nature reserve on the other side.
 Aloney Aba is a 235-acres nature reserve, home to the Valonia oak trees and Palestine oak.